NGEET/fates-users-guide/docs/source/developer/style.rst

    !
 Assume there is a copious amount of code that happens between ! the opening and closing statement

+   else  ! outer_logical_loop

+   !
+Assume there is also code here

    end if outer_logical_loop